aharonium/opensiddur.org/posts/HTML/compilations/anthologies/personal-and-paraliturgical/stunden-der-andacht-hours-of-devotion-by-fanny-schmiedl-neuda.html.md

 <strong>DOWNLOAD</strong>
 <a href="https://opensiddur.org/wp-content/uploads/2013/04/Fanny-Schmiedl-Neuda-Stunden-Der-Andacht-Open-Siddur-Project-version-1.0.odt">ODT</a> | <a href="https://opensiddur.org/wp-content/uploads/2013/04/Fanny-Schmiedl-Neuda-Stunden-Der-Andacht-Open-Siddur-Project-version-1.0.pdf">PDF</a>

-Fanny Neuda's compilation of teḥinot, <em>Stunden Der Andacht</em> (1855), is the first book known to be authored and published by a Jewish woman.
+Fanny Neuda's compilation of teḥinot, <em>Stunden Der Andacht</em> (1855), is the first compilation of Jewish prayer known to be authored by a Jewish woman in a language besides English.
 In 2013, a full digital transcription of the work was completed by the Open Siddur Project and German Wikisource volunteers.
 (Huzzah!)

 [advanced_iframe securitykey="be1d939e6a1b36109171c7d5503b34cf9147aa7b" enable_external_height_workaround="true" src="https://archive.org/stream/StundenDerAndachtFannyNeuda1864#page/n0/mode/2up"]